The Highlights Reel: Part 1

 But the overarching impetus is our old friend death-nesting: making those final adjustments to one’s nest and then sliding towards sweet, sweet decay.

 I have to say that I was very impressed with my collections.
 I had lesson plans and research materials from both East Coweta High School and Newnan Crossing Elementary.
 I had directorial prompt scripts from my entire career.
-I had the complete collection of the The Line Creek Review, ECHS’s literary magazine that was shoved onto my plate and which I revamped from an annual mausoleum of teen angst poetry into a monthly award-winning magazine.[1]
+I had the complete collection of the The Line Creek Review, ECHS’s literary magazine that was shoved onto my plate and which I revamped from an annual mausoleum of teen angst poetry into an award-winning monthly magazine.[1]

 I had a ton of old music, some of which has never been transferred to actual music files.
 There were all kinds of News from the Media Center things from Newnan Crossing—my attempts to market my services to the excellent staff of teachers there who were naturally suspicious of this high school guy.
 There were tons of printouts from Usenet articles on all those new technologies (1993, so you know the fossils I’m talking about).